bootstrapworld/data-management/architecture.md

 -   Teaching context vs implementation

-<a id="org19ee99e"></a>
+<a id="org2f73058"></a>

 # Data Model

-<a id="org90adf5a"></a>
+<a id="orgdd93351"></a>

-## Business requirements and relationship between them:
+## Business requirements and relationships between them:

-<a id="org40e7037"></a>
+<a id="org2976d69"></a>

 ### Products and Services

 Bootstrap develops curriculum for k-12 classrooms and trains teachers to use it with their students.

-Teachers deliver the product such that their students can demonstrate skills supported by the curriculum
+Bootstrap trainings prepare teachers to deliver the curriculum such that their students can demonstrate certain skills.

+Bootstrap has some activities that can be accessed by the student directly.
+However, the primary market for Bootstrap products and services is the teacher student classroom where one teacher will typically work with a groups of fifteen to thirty students.

+Classrooms vary widely across the United States, and if we consider international usage, there are many possibilities for the classroom conditions in which Bootstrap curriculum may be deployed.
+To capture some of this variety we look at classroom size, location, subject, grade level, school schedule model (annual, semeseter, trimester, block, etc.), student socioeconomic and race/ethnicity demographics, teacher license and background, admin support, mandate vs teacher choice, stipend received?, pre post student, pre post teacher, deployment model (asynchronous, cherry picked, end-to-end, etc.).

+Training participants are most often teachers, but are also teacher assistants and para professional on the one hand and teacher supervisors, administrators, and coaches on the other.
+We also note the attendance of participants and observers who do not interact with classrooms in their daily work, but are otherwise connect to Bootstrap.

 The Bootstrap data model collects data for improving the curriculum, track student academic achievement, and analyzing the relationship between changes to curriculum, training, and on-going teacher supports.
 Over time the trainings and curriculum becomes better suited to the needs of teachers and student achievement.
-To track usage of the curriculum and its efficacy toward students.

-<a id="org32f94bc"></a>
+<a id="org094c321"></a>

 ### Reporting